tinic/constixel/README.md

 - Minimalistic interface and single header implementation so it can be used without fuzz in any modern C++ project.
 - Ability to render text from fontbm generated font files.
 All constexpr safe.
 - 1, 2, 4 and 8bit palette based back buffers for minimal memory usage.
+- Blit raw 32-bit RGBA image buffers into the palette backed back buffer (with or without dithering).

 Applications: